ValeriyaKaptsanov/vk-kubernetes-exercise/README.md

-Repository for integrative k8s exercise.
+Repository for integrative kubernetes exircise.